 - The theories you are trying to confirm

 - Which emails you are using to test each theory

 - The results of each test and how they impact your future testing plans

-Aim to include an A/B test in at least 50% of your broadcast and segmented promotional emails, as our 2017 State of Email Survey research indicates that brands get little competitive advantage when they test less than that.
+Aim to include an A/B test in at least half of your broadcast and segmented promotional emails, as our research indicates that brands get little competitive advantage when they test less frequently than that.
 Similarly, brands report a significant increase in success when they A/B test their triggered and transactional emails at least once every 6 months.

 You’ll also want to have a test plan because you’ll need to…